DoctorPush/notification-service/README.md

 phoneNumber : phone number of the client

-doctorsName : Name of the doctor

-time : the updated time

-personsWaiting : number of persons waiting in front of the client
+message : message

+serviceURL : the server where further information can be retrieved